Decateron/geosource/docs/reflection.md

 ##### User Interaction

 User interaction with spatio-temporal browsing is still somewhat of a grey-area to me.
 While I can personally navigate through the system pretty well, I don't think it would feel very natural to most people.
 I think a lot of work could still be done in this area, as I feel it's one of the largest weaknesses of the current system.

+##### Go Dependancy Management

+- would push a commit related to website code, travis ci would detect failure server tests
+- server largely developed in Go 1.4, as of Go 1.6 vendoring has been added
+	- adds support for depending upon specific versions of repositories
+	- haven't had time to investigate myself but might be valuable

 ### Problems and Solutions